SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

   Just like the “Submission Name” field at the beginning, this entry won’t end up in the GenBank record, but should be a meaningful name used to organize the sequences.

 Country
   This will become the “country” field in GenBank.
 This corresponds to the field “genbankCountry'' found in the Geneious LIMS data.
-Within the GeOMe FIMS, this is separated into “Country” and “Locality” fields so that the “Country” value can be validated according to the INSDC country list (http://www.insdc.org/country.html).
+Within the GEOME FIMS, this is separated into “Country” and “Locality” fields so that the “Country” value can be validated according to the INSDC country list (http://www.insdc.org/country.html).
 Geneious should automatically combine these two fields into the field “genbankCountry”, if the sequences are annotated correctly.

 Specimen Voucher
   This will become the “specimen_voucher” field in GenBank.
-It corresponds with the GeOMe FIMS field “voucherCatalogNumber”, which should be a colon-separated triplet consisting of [institutionCode]:[collectionCode]:[catalogNumber].
+It corresponds with the GEOME FIMS field “voucherCatalogNumber”, which should be a colon-separated triplet consisting of [institutionCode]:[collectionCode]:[catalogNumber].
 If the voucher is from a botanical collection, the voucherCatalogNumber should be a doublet consisting of [herbariumCode]:[catalogNumber] or [collector surname]:[collector number].

 Sequence ID
   This field will not be published as part of the GenBank record, but it is very important because this field will connect the specimen data and sequence data.
 Select the LIMS field “Workflow Name” for this.

 Identified by
   This will become the “identified_by” field in GenBank.
-It corresponds with the GeOMe FIMS field “identifiedBy”.
+It corresponds with the GEOME FIMS field “identifiedBy”.
 If it is unknown, select *None*.

 Collection Date
   This will become the “collection_date” field in GenBank.
-In GeOMe FIMS, this is separated into “yearCollected”, “monthCollected”, and “dayCollected” fields so that each could be validated.
+In GEOME FIMS, this is separated into “yearCollected”, “monthCollected”, and “dayCollected” fields so that each could be validated.
 However, Geneious *should* automatically combine these fields into one “genbankDate” field if the sequences are annotated correctly.

 Collected by
   This will become the “collected_by” field in GenBank.
-It corresponds with the GeOMe FIMS field “collectorList”.
+It corresponds with the GEOME FIMS field “collectorList”.
 If it is unknown, select *None*.

 Organism
-  This field corresponds with the “scientificName" field from GeOMe FIMS.
+  This field corresponds with the “scientificName" field from GEOME FIMS.
 It will be checked against the NCBI taxonomy database, so if it is not already in the database, NCBI staff will create a new entry in the database.
 This will be the case with any names not identified to species and any morphospecies.
 The name should only be the binomial name (or trinomial if subspecies), and should not include the taxonomic name authority.

 Molecule Type
   This will always be "Genomic DNA" for DNA Barcode records.